 Approach:

-- Design and build in Azure AI Foundry or Foundry Agent Service to control model selection, prompt flow evaluations, and custom toolchains.4
+- Design and build in Microsoft Foundry or Microsoft Foundry Agent Service to control model selection, prompt flow evaluations, and custom toolchains.4

 - Implement RAG with Azure AI Search, Cosmos DB, or SQL Server 2025 (native vector support) depending on data gravity.7